TheNicestCupOfTea/CADEX-Assignment/README.md

 8. Implement computation of the total sum of radii using parallel computations (e.g. OpenMP or Intel TBB library).

+Requirements to the implementation:
+1. The implementation must use virtual methods.
+2. Has neither explicit memory deallocation nor memory leaks.
+3. Curves must be physically correct (e.g. radii must be positive).
+4. Containers and sorting must be implemented using STL (C++ Standard Template Library).
+5. The implementation may use constructs of C++11 or higher.
+6. The code must compile with any compiler of your choice (gcc, Visual C++, etc).

 # Project description
 This project satisfies all given requrements.